R-Studio/material-mkdocs-test/docs/index.md

 # Welcome to MkDocs
-*This is only a test for testing MkDocs.*
+*This is only a test for testing MkDocs.* NICE

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).